Skip to main content

 Increasing SLO sensitivity to incidents

 This guide shows how to configure an SLO to make it more sensitive to incidents.
-First, let’s take a look at how an SLO behaved in the course of an incident:
+First, let’s examine how an SLO behaved during an incident and how it recovered afterward:

-Image 1: An overview of SLO behavior during an incident
+Image 1: An overview of SLO behavior during and after an incident

 Burn rate and error budget

 The two most important signals that SLO outputs provide are the error budget and the current burn rate.
-Before discussing appropriate alerting mechanisms, let’s examine these signals during an incident.
+Before discussing appropriate alerting mechanisms, let’s analyze these signals during an incident.

-A burn rate consistently under 1x throughout the entire time window indicates that the SLO is performing well and will not exhaust the entire error budget before the time window ends.
-For instance, an average burn rate of 0.75x over the entire time window implies that 25% of the budget will remain at the end of the period.
+This indicates that the SLO was performing adequately and would not exhaust the entire error budget before the time window ended.
+For example, an average burn rate of 0.75x over the entire time window implies that 25% of the budget will remain at the end of the period.

 Burn rate: 1x

-Another example: a burn rate of 3x over the entire time window means that we will end up with -200% of our budget at the end of the period.
-This is equivalent to achieving 97% reliability for an SLO with a target of 99%.
+In contrast, consider another example: a burn rate of 3x over the entire time window would mean ending with -200% of the budget at the end of the period.
+This would correspond to achieving 97% reliability for an SLO with a target reliability of 99%.

 Burn rate: 3x

-Play around with chart's slider to see how burn rate impacts your error budget.
+Pull the chart's slider to see how burn rate impacts the error budget.

 SLI configuration

-Considering this, regardless of the incident duration, you were never at risk of burning through the budget because the burn rate stayed below 1x for most of the time.
-By understanding and validating the input signals, we can adjust this SLO to be more responsive to incidents.
+As shown above, the burn rate mostly remained under 1x.
+This indicates that in our example, the SLO was never at risk of fully depleting the error budget because the burn rate stayed below 1x for most of the time.
+By thoroughly understanding and validating the input signals, we can adjust this SLO to be more responsive to incidents.

 Query for good events: